-We do not tolerate abuse or bullying of any sort, and have safeguarding, anti-bullying and peer on peer abuse policies to ensure our College is a comfortable, safe and secure environment.
+We do not tolerate abuse or bullying of any sort, and have safeguarding and anti-bullying policies to ensure our College is a comfortable, safe and secure environment.
 If you feel you are being hurt, bullied or made to do something you don't want to do, whether in College or outside, it is important to talk to someone.
 We also have responsibilities under the Government's Prevent agenda to support you and help stop you becoming involved in extremist/terrorist activities.